Nathaniel Gage: Education

 Minnesota, he worked in the laboratory of B.F.
 Skinner, who later became famous for his contributions to the theory of behaviorism.
 Gewirtz's duties included making food pellets used to reinforce the behavior of Skinner's laboratory rats.
 B.F.
 Skinner would later publish his theory, including the previous trials of laboratory rats, in numerous journals, including "The Experimental Analysis Of Behavior."

 Gewirtz graduated magna cum laude in 1938 with a bachelor's degree in psychology, but was rejected by 10 graduate schools before being admitted to Purdue University.
 According to David Berliner, the many rejections were due to anti-Semitism.
 Gewirtz then changed his last name to Gage.

 During World War II, Gage spent two years in the Army, where he joined the aviation psychology program and he developed aptitude tests for choosing navigators and radar observers.
-Gage earned a Ph.D. in psychology from Purdue University in 1947 after returning to the University in 1945.
+Gage earned a Ph.D. in psychology from Purdue University in 1947 after returning to the university in 1945.

 Academic career

 Gage taught at Purdue for a year, and at the University of Illinois for 14 years.
 In 1962, Gage became a professor at Stanford University, where he remained until his death.
 In 1965, Gage co-founded the Stanford Center for the Research and Development in Teaching (now known as the Center for Educational Research at Stanford), funded with a $4 million federal grant.

 Gage said that teaching should not only be effective but also respected, according to his colleagues.
 The way to achieve both of these aspects, according to Gage, was through science.
 "Teaching is properly done by hunch, by intuition, by experience, by ideology; what it also needs is a basis in scientific research," he explained back in 1987 in his interview for the Stanford News Service.

 Gage edited the Handbook of Research on Teaching (1963), and wrote The Scientific Basis of the Art of Teaching (1978) and Hard Gains in the Soft Sciences (1985).
 His books has been added to numerous Educational Psychology writings."
-He also contributed numerous research articles in journals throughout the field, including "Confronting Counsels of Despair for the Behavioral Sciences," which was first published in April of 1996.
+He also contributed numerous research articles in journals throughout the field, including "Confronting Counsels of Despair for the Behavioral Sciences," which was first published in April 1996.
 He was even published in the Journal of Educational Psychology of the American Psychological Association in March 1955 in a journal titled "Pupils' values and the validity of the Minnesota Teacher Attitude Inventory."
 He is also referenced in numerous courses across America, including one such as AIU, also known as the Atlantic International University.

 Upon his retirement from active teaching in 1987, Gage became a professor emeritus, and still worked at his office five days a week.
 From 1987 through 2008, he wrote at least three books and more than 20 articles.
 He completed his last book, A Conception of Teaching, shortly before his death.